justinpecott/somafm-alexa/README.md

 ![Indie Pop Rocks](img/screenshot-channel.jpg "Indie pop Rocks")

 ### Tell You What Song is Currently Playing
-_**Alexa ask Soma FM what song is playing?**_ - Responds the song title and artist of the currently playing song -> _"This is How Dare You by Thao & Mirah"_
+_**Alexa ask Soma FM what song is playing?**_ - Responds with the song title and artist of the currently playing song -> _"This is How Dare You by Thao & Mirah"_

 We'll jot that down on a card so you can come back to it later if you like.